abhi3kumar11/mad1-project/README.md

 #demo repository to learn it and github
-I am pushing thish to gighub
+I am pushing thish to gighub website